alexandernanberg/alexandernanberg/readme.md

 ### Hello there 👋

-Have a look at my [open source contributions](/open-source.md) for a list of projects I've contributed to.
+Have a look at my [open source contributions](/open-source.md) if you're interested in seeing projects I've contributed to.